+Independent Study

 IDS 290 Independent Study

+1-4 hrs.

-Independent study is designed to permit the student to pursue a course of study not typically available under traditional course structure.
+Designed to permit the student to pursue a course of study not typically available under traditional course structure.
 The student will contract with the appropriate faculty member for the objectives to be accomplished in the course.
 May be repeated up to a maximum of 4 credit hours.